Skip to content

 Authenticated Encryption

-Unique Salt per User✅ (32 bytes)
+Unique Salt per User✅ (32 bytes)✅ (32 bytes, HKDF salt)

-Associated Data Binding✅ (username)
+Associated Data Binding✅ (username)✅ (username)

 Per-User Key Derivation

-Key Derivation Inputusernameusername + salt
+Key Derivation Inputusernameusername + saltbase_key + salt + info

-Decryption Tied to Username⚠️ (indirect)✅ (strict binding)
+Decryption Tied to Username⚠️ (indirect)✅ (strict binding)✅ (strict binding)

 Summary:

-Since version 1.0.18.108, Drop Zone uses:
+Drop Zone uses:

 • AES-256-GCM (Authenticated Encryption)